adam-zheleznyak/golad-game-tree/README.md

 The python script outputs the game trees as json files that the website can render.

-To run the server: `node server.js`
+To run the server on the command line: `node server.js`